 It seems that Marmot is no longer making the 3 person size, so you’ll have to choose between 2 or 4 person models.

 Our old Eureka Timberline tents were starting to show their age.
 Many of them have been in use for 15 years, some more, some less.
-I was just about ready to tell our committee it was time to order some new tents when it occurred to me that I hadn’t really looked at alternative tents in a good many years.
-This led me on a quest that concluded that we evaluate the Marmot Limelight 3.
+I told our committee it was time to order some new tents.
+I hadn’t really looked at alternative tents in a good many years.
+My research led me to the Marmot Limelight.

-The Scouts set the tent up with a minimum of confusion and had a generally favorable reaction to it.
-We took it out camping one weekend and it got very good reviews from the Scouts who used it.
+They set the tent up with minimum of confusion.
+We took it camping and it got very good reviews from the Scouts who used it.
 Based on their reaction we ordered three more to take with us on our annual week-long canoe trip.
-By the time they had used the tent for the week (we had some high winds and rain) the Scouts were sold on them.
-My initial concerns about the complexity of setting up the Limelight were dismissed when the Scouts remarked that it was much easier to set up than the old Timberlines.
+By the time they had used the tent for the week (we had some high winds and rain) the Scouts were sold on them, they told me it was easier to set up than the old Timberlines.